Who we are

 IOM global work in this area complements government services and provides assistance to migrants with information on their rights and access to procedures, especially for those living in more difficult circumstances.
 The International Organization of Migation (IOM) has been working for nearly 75 years to promote humane, orderly and regular migration.
 This new project brings together many areas of IOM’s work which helps people to avoid ending up in an irregular or undocumented situation, including our expertise in regularization, integration, ID management, and directly assisting migrants who find themselves in difficult or vulnerable situations.

-The seven EU Member States that we will be working in, were determined based on assessed needs and in coordination with some of the other grantees to ensure coverage for populations in such situations in these countries.
+The seven EU Member States that we will be working in, were determined based on assessed needs and in coordination with some of the other grantees of the UKNSF, so that as many UK nationals as possible could be supported.
 Please keep checking this page to find up-to-date information on requirements, procedures and our initiatives in the seven EU Member States to support those who may struggle to complete residency or registration applications.